 Kate Chopin

-Kate Chopin, born Katherine O'Flaherty in St. Louis, Missouri on February 8, 1850, is considered one of the first feminist authors of the 20th century.
-She was following a rather conventional path as a housewife until an unfortunate tragedy -- the death of her husband -- altered the course of her life.
-She wrote a number of short stories but is best known for her novel The Awakening, (1899) a hauntingly prescient tale of a woman unfulfilled by the mundane yet highly celebrated "feminine role," and her painful realization that the constraints by virtue of her sex blocked her ability to seek a more fulfilling life.
-She set most of her stories in Louisiana, many in Natchitoches, in north central Louisiana.
+Kate Chopin (1850 - 1904), born Katherine O'Flaherty in St. Louis, Missouri on February 8, 1850, is considered one of the first feminist authors of the 20th century.
+She is often credited for introducing the modern feminist literary movement.
+Chopin was following a rather conventional path as a housewife until an unfortunate tragedy-- the untimely death of her husband-- altered the course of her life.
+She became a talented and prolific short story writer, influenced primarily by the French short story author, Guy de Maupassant.
+She is best known for her novel The Awakening (1899), a hauntingly prescient tale of a woman unfulfilled by the mundane yet highly celebrated "feminine role," and her painful realization that the constraints of her gender blocked her ability to seek a more fulfilling life.
+Many of her works are featured in our Feminist Literature - Study Guide

 Some argue that modern feminism was borne on her pages, and one needs to look no further than her 1894 short story The Story of an Hour to support the claim.
+We encourage students and teachers to use our The Story of An Hour - Study Guide to better understand the work and its role in launching modern feminist literature.
 The reader should note the relationship of the leading figure in that story to the circumstances of Kate Chopin’s own life, where the death of her own husband started a process that would ultimately push her beyond the roles of wife and mother of six and on to the life of an artist.
-After The Story of an Hour a reader would do well to balance the scale and turn their attention to Regret -- a short story written with love from a mother's heart.
+After The Story of an Hour, a reader would do well to balance the scale and turn their attention to a work that embraces rather than challenging conventional roles for women: Regret is a short story blessed with love and borne from a mother's heart.

 Chopin's writing career began after her husband died on their Louisiana plantation in 1882 and she was struggling financially.
 Her mother convinced Kate to move back to St. Louis, but died shortly thereafter leaving her alone.
 Now Chopin, suffering from the loss of her husband and mother, was advised by her obstetrician and family friend to fight her state of depression by taking up writing as a source of therapeutic healing, a way to focus her energy and provide Chopin with a source of income.
 She took the advice to heart.

-By the early 1890s, Kate Chopin was writing short stories, articles, and translations which appeared in periodicals and literary magazines regionally based in St. Louis -- she was perceived as a "local color" writer, but her literary qualities were discounted.
-Her novel The Awakening, (1899) was considered too far ahead of its time and Chopin was discouraged by the literary criticism and that she had not been accepted as an author, so she turned to short story writing almost exclusively thereafter.
+Portrait picture of Kate Chopin By the early 1890s, Kate Chopin was writing short stories, articles, and translations which appeared in periodicals and literary magazines regionally based in St. Louis -- she was perceived as a "local color" writer, but her literary qualities were discounted.
+Her novel The Awakening, (1899) was considered too far ahead of its time; Chopin was discouraged by the literary criticism and that she had not been accepted as an author, so she turned to short story writing almost exclusively thereafter.

 Chopin embraced a number of writing styles, taking into account her ancestry of Irish and French descent, and her years with Creole and Cajun influences in Louisiana.
 Slavery and women's rights were realities that she incorporated in many of her stories and sketches, portraying women in a less than conventional manner, with individual wants and needs.
 Perhaps in many ways autobiographical, her exploration of women's independence was not celebrated until many years later.
 Chopin was in many ways, a woman before her time.

-Readers interested the feminist aspects of Kate Chopin's works will also wish to investigate Charlotte Perkins Gilman's semi-autobiographical sketch The Yellow Wallpaper.
+Readers interested in the feminist aspects of Kate Chopin's works will also wish to investigate plays and short stories from Susan Glaspell and Charlotte Perkins Gilman's semi-autobiographical sketch The Yellow Wallpaper.